questionlp/api.wwdt.me/API Design.md

 * /v1.0/scorekeepers/all/details

-  **(Authenticated)** Retrieve scorekeeper ID, slug, name, gender and appearances for all available scorekeepers
+  Retrieve scorekeeper ID, slug, name, gender and appearances for all available scorekeepers

 * /v1.0/scorekeepers/slug/`:slug`